DanielBrunnsaker/GenExp/README.md

 ```
 python analysis.py --output_folder <string> --metabolomics_analysis <bool>
 ```
 This will automatically run outlier curation, processing, normalization and statistical testing on the growth data and metabolomics data.
-It will also generate a result report.
+It will also generate a basic result report.

 ### References:
 1. https://www.sciencedirect.com/science/article/pii/S266731852300017X?via%3Dihub